 Teacher Education Development for Inclusive Education

 This is a programme being implemented in collaboration with Sight savers Uganda Country Office, Ministry of Education and Sports (departments of Teacher Instructor, Education and Training as well as Special Needs and Inclusive Education), National Union of Disabled People of Uganda (NUDIPU) and Uganda Society for Disabled Children (USDC).
-It is meant to
+It is meant to;

 - Train tutors from all government and private Primary Teachers Colleges to develop skills to implement the special needs education component in the PTC curriculum.
-The intention is to pass out teachers with an inclusive orientation to support all children in their classes
+The intention is to pass out teachers with an inclusive orientation to support all children in their classes.

-- Advocate for an inclusive policy and provision that takes into consideration the needs of persons with disabilities.
+- Advocate for an inclusive policy and a provision that takes into consideration the needs of persons with disabilities.

 PAGEL – Speech and Language Therapy Interventions

-The Faculty is collaborating with the Leibniz University in Hannover (Germany), Kenyatta University and Muhimbili University of Health and Allied Sciences to implement a speech and language therapy intervention for babies, young children, adults and seniors (elders).
+The Faculty is collaborating with the Leibniz University in Hannover (Germany), Kenyatta University (Kenya) and Muhimbili University of Health and Allied Sciences (Tanzania) to implement a speech and language therapy intervention for babies, young children, adults and seniors (elders).
 The first phase of the programme has been on human resource development for a sustainable speech and Language Therapy support in a form that is cost-effective for the country